onaci/mongo-rs-controller-swarm/README.md

 You can configure the following environment variables for deploying your stack using the provided [`docker-compose.yml`](docker-compose.yml) file (the variables are used in the controller service, so they are important, without configuring them, the service won't work correctly):

-* `MONGO_VERSION`, the default value is `5.0`
+* `MONGO_VERSION`, the default value is `8.2`
 * `REPLICASET_NAME`, the default value is `rs`
 * `MONGO_PORT`, the default value is `27017`
 * `BACKEND_NETWORK_NAME`, the default value is `backend`
 * `STACK_NAME`, the default value is `mongo`
 * `MONGO_SERVICE_NAME`, the default value is `${STACK_NAME:}_mongo`
-* `DOCKER_TAG`, the tag for the `mongo_controller` images which should be built and deployed.
+* `CONTROLLER_TAG`, the tag for the `mongo_controller` images which should be built and deployed.
 (Use `latest` to pull the most recent image from the docker registry, but you should use a different value in a development or test environment to avoid clashes with the registered version)

 Few hints, to customise the [`docker-compose.yml`](docker-compose.yml) orchestration according to your needs: